 Book now: Cecconi’s Pizza Bar

 What: With three neighbourhood sites on the fringes of London (you’ll find Four Hundred Rabbits in Crystal Palace, Nunhead and West Norwood), this popular pizzeria turns out a run of simple yet delicious pizzas.
-These are made using sourdough bases and there’s plenty of choice for vegetarians, who can tuck into combinations such as tomato and crushed garlic or feta and courgette.
-For the meat eaters, there’s 35 day-aged long horn minced beef.
+These are made using sourdough bases and there’s plenty of choice for vegetarians, who can tuck into combinations such as burrata, rocket and kale pesto.
+For the meat eaters, there’s chorizo with hot pickled peppers and mozzarella.

 Where: 30-32 Westow Street, SE19 3AH

 What: Bobby Fitzpatrick is not only cheesy because of its pizza toppings.
 Celebrating the shag-pile days of the mid-1970s, this restaurant may be an assault on the senses (and perhaps taste) but it’s a lot of fun.
 The pizza selection is concise and largely features the usual fare such as mushroom and four cheese, with a few more interesting options including nduja with potato, honey and sage and lamb merguez with grilled aubergine.